lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :NETWORK_ID: OpenStack network to use. (default: "")
     :USER_DATA_ID: User Data to pass into the instance.
         (default: jenkins-init-script)
-    :INSTANCE_CAP: Total number of instances of this type that can be launched at one time.
+    :INSTANCE_CAP: Total number of instances of this type that is available for use at one time.
 When defined in clouds.cfg it defines the total for the entire cloud. (default: null)
-    :SANDBOX_CAP: Total number of instances of this type that can be launched at one time.
+    :SANDBOX_CAP: Total number of instances of this type that is available for use at one time.
 When defined in clouds.cfg it defines the total for the entire cloud.
 This applies to "sandbox" systems and overrides the INSTANCE_CAP setting. (default: null)
     :FLOATING_IP_POOL: Floating ip pool to use. (default: "")
     :SECURITY_GROUPS: Security group to use. (default: "default")
     :AVAILABILITY_ZONE: OpenStack availability zone to use. (default: "")
-    :START_TIMEOUT: Number of milliseconds to wait for the agent to be provisioned and connected. (default: 600000)
+    :START_TIMEOUT: Number of milliseconds to wait for agent provisioning.
+        (default: 600000)
     :KEY_PAIR_NAME: SSH Public Key Pair to use for authentication.
         (default: jenkins-ssh)
     :NUM_EXECUTORS: Number of executors to enable for the instance.